 Health care measures and clinical research are at the forefront of combating the COVID-19 pandemic.
 Promotion of clinical data sharing is of utmost importance because many studies and trials are performed under enormous time pressure, with weaknesses in the methodology (e.g. no control) and preliminary results published without any review.
 Sharing of data, and related documentation (e.g. protocols) will reduce duplication of effort and improve trial design, when many similar studies are being planned or implemented in different countries (Sharing and re-use of individual participant data from clinical trials: principles and recommendations, BMJ Open 2017).
-Clinical data outside clinical trials (e.g. case studies, descriptive cohorts of patients, etc.) may also be of high value and should be reported.
+Clinical data outside clinical trials (e.g., case studies, descriptive cohorts of patients, etc.) may also be of high value and should be reported.

 The work highlighted in the Clinical section centres on obtaining consent to address future use of data, conducting clinical trials, sharing the different types of clinical information (personal and health data), and ensuring that results are shared and reused in a trustworthy and efficient manner.
-Ethics, legal and equity related recommendations are fundamental and applicable to clinical data.
-However, they can be found in the section on legal and ethical considerations and in other parts of this document.